asdf-format/asdf-standard/source/tree.rst

 The ASDF standard does not require parser implementations to validate or perform native type conversion, however.
 A parser may simply leave the tree represented in the low-level basic data structures.
-When writing an ASDF file, the elements in the tree must be appropriately tagged for other tools to make use of them.
+When writing an ASDF file, however, the elements in the tree must be appropriately tagged for other tools to make use of them.

 ASDF parsers must not fail when encountering an unknown tag, but must simply retain the low-level data structure and the presence of the